Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

     *   Click "Generate new private key".
 A JSON file will download.
     *   Open the downloaded file, copy the **entire JSON content**, and paste it inside the single quotes for `GOOGLE_APPLICATION_CREDENTIALS_JSON`. **It must all be on one line.**
     *   **CRITICAL: The `project_id` field inside this JSON file must also match the `kamperhubv2` Project ID from Step 2.**

 ---

+### Step 4: CRITICAL - Ensure Firestore Database Exists

+The most common server error after a correct setup is `5 NOT_FOUND`, `failed to fetch`, or a server crash.
+This error means your backend code tried to connect to a Firestore database, but one has not been created in your project yet.
+You must do this manually.

+1. Go to the [Firebase Console](https://console.firebase.google.com/) and select your project from Step 2.
+2. In the left-hand navigation under "Build", click on **Firestore Database**.
+3. If you see a large "Create database" button, **you must create one**.
+    *   Click **"Create database"**.
+    *   Choose **"Start in test mode"** (you can secure it later with `firestore.rules`).
+    *   Choose a location (e.g., `us-central` or one near you).
+    *   Click **Enable**.

+If a database already exists (you see "Data", "Rules", "Indexes" tabs), you can skip this step.
+This is a one-time setup for your project.

+---